programmai/progression-framework/frameworks/product.md

       - level: 1
         criteria:
           - "Closely tracks metrics for features.
 Uses them to spot issues and measure success."
-          - "Understands how squad’s work links to business objectives and key performance indicators."
+          - "Understands how team’s work links to business objectives and key performance indicators."
       - level: 2
         criteria:
           - "Collaborates with product analyst to set up the right things to track.
 Understand what a metric actually measures and how reliable/direct it is."
-          - "Closely tracks performance of their squad, and how to influence it.
+          - "Closely tracks performance of their team, and how to influence it.
 Draws reliable conclusions from qualitative and quantitative data."
       - level: 3
         criteria:
           - "Closely tracks and understands how metrics interact with and impact other group/business metrics."